Right to Work checks in an ever-changing world.

 Brexit and beyond.

 Covid-19 isn’t the only issue affecting RtW checks today: the post Brexit world has also raised challenges.
-The Home Office has not yet published full details on how to check RtW of EEA nationals not on the EUSS after 30th June 2021 although we do know that employers will no longer be able to accept EU passports or ID cards as evidence and should instead ask applicants not on the EUSS to provide an appropriate visa.
+From 1st July, guidance has changed meaning employers can no longer be able to accept EU passports or ID cards as evidence and should instead ask applicants not on the EUSS to provide an appropriate visa.
 (Read the adjusted guidance here).

-This lack of absolute clarity is understandably causing some concern and we’re being approached by a growing number of employers for advice on remaining complaint as guidance changes.
+This changing guidance is understandably causing some concern and we’re being approached by a growing number of employers for advice on remaining complaint when onboarding staff.

 Why consider electronic checking to support your RtW processes?